Skip to main content

 Human History

 The Gran Pajatén site within the park demonstrates that the cloud forest was inhabited by pre-Inca agricultural and ceremonial cultures approximately 900–1500 CE.
-The monumental stone buildings of Gran Pajatén — circular structures with elaborate stone frieze decorations depicting anthropomorphic figures and geometric patterns — represent the northernmost expression of the Chachapoyas culture, known for building cliff-side burial sites and fortified settlements across northern Peru's cloud forests.
+[1] The monumental stone buildings of Gran Pajatén — circular structures with elaborate stone frieze decorations depicting anthropomorphic figures and geometric patterns — represent the northernmost expression of the Chachapoyas culture, known for building cliff-side burial sites and fortified settlements across northern Peru's cloud forests.
+The site was first reported to the outside world in 1963.
 The Chachapoyas were conquered by the Inca Empire in the fifteenth century.
 After the Spanish conquest, the cloud forest was largely depopulated, leaving the archaeological sites undisturbed until rediscovery in the twentieth century.

 Park History

-Río Abiseo was established as a national park in January 1983 by Peru's government.
-The park was created primarily to protect the extraordinary wildlife, especially the yellow-tailed woolly monkey, and the Gran Pajatén archaeological site.
+Río Abiseo was established as a national park on 11 August 1983 by Peru's government.
+[1] The park was created primarily to protect the extraordinary wildlife, especially the yellow-tailed woolly monkey, and the Gran Pajatén archaeological site.
 UNESCO World Heritage natural designation was granted in 1990, with cultural designation added in 1992 following further archaeological investigations demonstrating the exceptional cultural values.
-Since designation, access to the park has been strictly controlled, with only scientific and management purposes permitted.
-This strict-protection approach has been effective in maintaining the park's ecological integrity, though it limits tourism revenue.
+Since 1986, the park has not been open to general tourism due to the fragile nature of both the natural and archaeological environment; only scientific and management purposes are permitted.
 SERNANP manages the park with a focus on biodiversity monitoring and archaeological site protection.

 Major Trails And Attractions